CDPQ secures C$1.28 bln from government for Montreal rail project

-June 15 Quebec's public pension fund said it secured an investment of C$1.28 billion ($963.06 million) from Canada's federal government for the construction of the world's third-largest light rail system in Montreal.
+June 15 (Reuters) - Quebec's public pension fund said it secured an investment of C$1.28 billion ($963.06 million) from Canada's federal government for the construction of the world's third-largest light rail system in Montreal.

 The construction of Réseau électrique métropolitain (REM) project has been finalized at C$6.04 billion, Caisse de dépôt et placement du Québec (CDPQ) said on Thursday. (bit.ly/2sf3Jxv)